 - Jewelry (including watches and earrings)

 - Skin lotions

-- Hair spray or oils
+- Hairsprays or oils

-- An internal battery operated medical device such as a pacemaker or pain pump.
-The staff will make sure your device can be used in the chamber.
+If you have an internal battery-operated medical device such as a pacemaker or pain pump, the staff will check to make sure your device can be used in the chamber.

-- If you have an external battery operated medical device, it cannot go into the chamber.
+If you have an external battery-operated medical device, it cannot go into the chamber.
 Your HBOT

 Your doctor will discuss blood sugar control with you.
 The HBOT technician will check your blood sugar before and after treatment.
 Take your medicine as prescribed.
 Eat before HBOT.

 Tell your wound care physician if you are currently being treated with chemotherapy or have previously received treatment.

 What Should I Expect When I Arrive for Treatment?